bladeacer/flexcyon/README.md

 #### Snippets
 - `@OWA/bennyyip` on the Obisidian Members' Group Discord for the tategaki snippet
+- [Ukiyo](https://github.com/technerium/obsidian-ukiyo) Theme by vaykinov and wizentex for the popup callout
+- `@Kapirklaa` on the Obisidian Members' Group Discord (@ElsaTam on GitHub) for the background image snippet

+#### Ideas, Feedback
 - `@Tuck` on the Obsidian Members' Group Discord for options to change link color
-- [Ukiyo](https://github.com/technerium/obsidian-ukiyo) Theme by vaykinov and wizentex for the popup callout
+- `@Floodlight` on the Obisidian Members' Group Discord for better consistency of active navigation items
-- `@TundraMoonlight` for the TUI inspired layout
+- `@TundraMoonlight` on the Obisidian Members' Group Discord for inspiration for the TUI add-on
+- `@Kapirklaa` on the Obisidian Members' Group Discord (@ElsaTam on GitHub) for inspiration for callout metadata utilities